ardent-development/Clicker/README.txt

  * The calc will switch to the PrgmIO screen and display "Ready."
 Now, whenever you press [ENTER], the current value of `x` will be plugged into the operation you specified, and its result stored to `x`.
- * Upon pressing [CLEAR], the program will return to the Home Screen, manage the storage of computed data if requested, and terminate.
+ * Upon pressing [CLEAR] or [HOME], the program will return to the Home Screen, manage the storage of computed data if requested, and terminate.

 DISCLAIMER: Treating the program in ways that deviate from the specification above may cause unexpected and erratic behavior.
 No damage should ever occur to